brushfiretech/brushfire-legal/billing.md

 All events are billed at a per-attendee rate that is a combination of a fixed amount per attendee and a percentage of the attendee cost.
 These values vary based upon services offered and are often negotiated on a per organization and per event basis.

 The current billing rate for an event is comprised of several components associated with features, payment methods, or both.
-The current billing rate for any event for Your Organization can be seen in detail on the “Billing” tab in the dashboard for that event.
-The aggregated rate for each event is also displayed on the R900 Billing Summary report that can be generated for any period from Your Organization’s Billing page.
+The current billing rate for any event for Your Organization can be seen in detail on the "Billing" tab in the dashboard for that event.
+The aggregated rate for each event is also displayed on the R900 Billing Summary report that can be generated for any period from Your Organization's Billing page.

 Each period will only be billed for attendees that registered during that period.

-A paid attendee in this context is an attendee who has a positive, non-zero “Cost”: the sum of the Price (often the face value of a ticket/registration) and Add-ons (any additional cost-added features attached to the ticket/registration) across all transactions for the specified period.
+A paid attendee in this context is an attendee who has a positive, non-zero "Cost": the sum of the Price (often the face value of a ticket/registration) and Add-ons (any additional cost-added features attached to the ticket/registration) across all transactions for the specified period.

 Paid attendees will be subject to the per-attendee rate (flat + percentage) that has been set for this event.

 Percentage fees are calculated based upon the Cost as defined above.
 Fees are never assessed on discounts, taxes, or delivery charges.

-A free (or “comped”) attendee in this context is an attendee who has a zero Cost as defined above.
+A free (or "comped") attendee in this context is an attendee who has a zero Cost as defined above.
 Please note that a discounted attendee (even 100%) is not the same as a free attendee by this definition.

 Free attendees are not subject to any fees unless other features (call center service, advertising, etc) have been enabled or another structure has been negotiated.